rionmuerte/proceduralFaceCreation/README.md

 ---

-Lets talk about benefits of not having to create new sprite or model for each of the characters we use.
-Many games use this, sometimes in forrm of allowing user to create its own character copying later only some hash that represents his or hers face, or generating randomly faces, sometimes even whole bodies.
-This technique is used by plenty of games and probably everyone reading this knows at least few titles.
+Let's talk about benefits of not having to create new sprites or models for each of the characters we use.
+There are many games that use this.
+Sometimes by allowing the user to create their own character which can be then saved as a hash string.
+Same can be accomplished with entire bodies.
+Most probably everyone reading this knows at least a few titles that employ such techniques.
-But why is it usefull?
-There are plenty of reasons for using it, however there are maybe as well as many reasons not to use it.
-With examples from code and with some narration I'll try to show both sides arguments in this case, presenting also the easiest way to implement simple random face generator.
+But why would it be useful?
+There are, perhaps as many reasons for using it as there are against.
+I'll try to represent both sides of the argument in this case with annotated examples, presenting the easiest way to implement a simple random face generator.

 ---